-All arrest petitions can be filed with copies via e-mail, preferable in pdf format or similar.
+All arrest petitions can be filed with copies via e-mail, preferable in pdf format (full colors advisable) or similar.
 Filing original documents could be required at a later stage depending on the pleadings.
 Only the POA and a Corporate Certificate of Good Standing are required to be notarized and Apostilled or legalized before the Panama Embassy.